Johnny9874/Johnny9874/README.md

 # 👋 Hi, I'm Johnny
 ### Aspiring Machine Learning & Deep Learning Engineer 🚀

 Welcome to my GitHub!
-I'm on a journey to master Machine Learning and eventually dive deep into Deep Learning, the cutting edge of AI that everyone says is the "badass" part of the field 😎.
+I'm on a journey to master Machine Learning and eventually dive deep into Deep Learning😎.

 ---